China reports zero locally transmitted coronavirus cases outside Hubei

 Total deaths outside of mainland China have surpassed 500, with the number of fatalities dominated by Italy and Iran.
 Cases continue to rise in other countries, including the United States.

-In response, state-controlled China Daily wrote in an editorial on Monday that the rapid rise in the number of U.S. cases was because the U.S. administration had not reacted in a timely manner to the information supplied by China.

-“It is no surprise to hear such a groundless statement from the top U.S. diplomat, as he has never ceased wagging his tongue with criticism of China since the outbreak began,” according to the editorial.

-Reporting by Ryan Woo and Sophie Yu; Editing by Himani Sarkar, Gerry Doyle and Michael Perry
+Reporting by Ryan Woo, Sophie Yu, Lusha Zhang, Brenda Goh and Emily Chow; Editing by Himani Sarkar, Gerry Doyle and Michael Perry